-Commerzbank CEO, board took a pay cut in 2018
+Commerzbank cuts pay of top managers in contrast with Deutsche

 FRANKFURT (Reuters) - Commerzbank’s chief executive officer took a 32 percent pay cut in 2018, according to the bank’s annual report on Wednesday, in sharp contrast to hefty pay increases for the top management at Deutsche Bank.

-Commerzbank, which is 15 percent owned by the government after a bailout a decade ago, and Deutsche Bank said last week that they were in talks to merge.
+The disparity underscores a divide in the compensation culture of the two rival banks, which said last week that they were in talks to merge.

-Total compensation for Martin Zielke was 1.97 million euros, down from 2.88 million euros in 2017, while pay for the management board of the German bank declined 24 percent.
+Total compensation for Martin Zielke was 1.97 million euros ($2.22 million), down from 2.88 million euros in 2017, while pay for Commerzbank’s management board declined 24 percent.

 Zielke’s pay compared with 7 million euros for Deutsche Bank’s chief Christian Sewing.